 This feature requires no setting up.
 To open the lock from outside, you need to enter the correct PIN code then press #.
-However, in case you want to conceal your PIN from prying eyes you can add unlimited random digits before or after the real PIN and it still works.
+However, if you want to conceal your PIN from prying eyes, you can add unlimited random digits before or after the real PIN, and it still works.

-So for example, if your PIN is 2020, then the normal way to open the door is by pressing 2020#.
-But you also use xxxxx2020# or 2020xxx#, where x can be any number, to get the door unlocked.
+So, for example, if your PIN is 2020, the normal way to open the door is by pressing 2020#.
+But you also use xxxxx2020# or 2020xxx#, where x can be any number string, to get the door unlocked.

 The almost perfect Auto Re-Lock

 Auto Re-Lock is a feature that, as the name suggests, automatically re-locks the door after 30 seconds.
 This allows you to get out of the room, shut the door, walk away, and rest assured it will lock by itself.

-Note that if you don’t close the door all the way and cause the bolt to fail to fully extend, Auto Re-Lock will try three times and then let the bolt protruding half-way.
+Note that if you don’t close the door all the way and cause the bolt to fail to extend fully, Auto Re-Lock will try three times and then let the bolt protruding halfway.
 It won’t do anything else until you manually lock/unlock the door.

 I loved this feature at first but soon found it to be far from perfect.
 For example, when I wanted to leave the door open, it triggered anyway, causing the bolt to stick out.
 Now, if I close the door without first manually retracting the bold using the thumb turn nob, I would cause a dent on the door frame — which I did.

 That said, if you’re short-tempered and love slamming the door to show your attitude, consider turning off this feature — you can cause serious damages.
 You can always lock the door from outside manually by pressing and holding any of the keys on the touchscreen for two seconds or use the app.

 One Touch Unlock